wcordor/Courtside-Vision/README.md

 To ensure the application remains functional despite the 5 req/min API limit, I implemented a Conditional Fetching Strategy.
 The app attempts to authenticate via environment variables; if it detects a failure (401 or 429), it seamlessly transitions to a local JSON dataset.
 This prevents the UI from crashing and allows for uninterrupted development and demonstration.

 - **Data Integrity:** Implemented UTC-aware time formatting to ensure game schedules remain accurate across various client locales.
+- **UI Hierarchy:** Re-aligned the dashboard according to original blueprint, moving live match-ups to the top and utilizing semantic HTML for improved structure.